Colorectal cancer test IFOBT

 This test is only for people up to age 55, after that you are covered by the population screening, where you will be tested for colon cancer for free every two years until age 75.
 Read information about the population screening here .
 The gold standard for follow-up testing after a positive result from the population screening is a colonoscopy.
 If you have blood traces in your stool, you will be offered further investigation into the cause of the blood traces.

-Click here for instruction Dutch
+click here for instruction Dutch

-click here for instruction in English
+click here for instruction English

-The iFOBT test is NOT intended for risk groups.
+The IFOBT test is NOT intended for risk groups.

-A person belongs to a risk group if they: have had colon cancer or colon polyps before or have complaints such as:
+Someone belongs to a risk group if they: have had colon cancer or colon polyps before or have complaints such as:

 - visible blood loss in the stool